codeer-ai/codeer-api-examples/chat/README.md

 ### Authentication

 - Send `x-api-key` in every request header.
-- Keys are workspace-scoped; you can create them in the Django admin.
+- Keys are workspace-scoped; you can create and manage them from the workspace settings page in the Codeer UI.

 ---